djokobandjur/vit-positional-adversarial/README.md

 ### ✅ Verification

-    Once the execution is complete, you can validate your findings by comparing the generated outputs:
+    Once the execution is complete, you can validate your findings by comparing the generated outputs.

-    * **Consistency Check:** Compare the figures in `/results/figures/` and the data in `/results/table1/` with the reference results provided in the `original_paper_results/` directory.
-    * **Target:** Your local outputs should align with the original study results to ensure the environment is correctly configured and the methodology is reproducible.